Bristol-Cyber-Security-Group/testbed-os/docs/test-harness/index.rst

 There are a few tests here to make sure everything installed correctly.
 Once this install has completed, this base image is turned off and is used as a backing image for clones, so that each test case starts with a fresh pre-installed testbed.

-For every test case, whether a single testbed host or more, we create the required number of clones and push the test case configuration to the designated master.
+For every test case, whether a single testbed host or more, we create the required number of clones and push the test case configuration to the designated main.
-On this master, the whole orchestration process is executed then the asset testing is executed.
+On this main, the whole orchestration process is executed then the asset testing is executed.
 Additionally, the test case is redeployed once with a "down" then "up" to make sure things still work on consecutive deployments.
 After this second deployment test finishes, the test case ends and these testbed host clones are destroyed.
 If any test in the test case fails, then the test harness will stop at that test and leave the testbed hosts running so that the developer can inspect the failed scenario.